 2. Coach – help people improve their performance through guidance, role-modeling and critiquing.

-3. Build self-confidence – continually give encourage and recognition to those who deserve it, increasing their confidence in their own capabilities.
+3. Build self-confidence – continually give encouragement and recognition to those who deserve it, increasing their confidence in their own capabilities.

 2. Leaders make sure people see, live and breathe the vision.
 For a vision to be beneficial it needs to be believed by everyone and discussed continually.
 Only then does it jump off the page and become real.